 Social media has experienced rapid growth, due to advanced technology and globalization.
 To benefit rather than be hampered by the rapid flow of communication and changes, start by identifying who uses which networks and where these users are from.
 Examine this not only in terms of language and culture but also of demographics inside those countries; for example, you may discover that the age group you want to attract through Facebook in an international market isn’t even on the network.
 It helps to make no assumptions and keep a close eye on things.

 It will then be necessary to learn the lingo and limitations associated with each network (such as message length and the varying lengths in translated languages), as well as to approach translation creatively with an inside-out knowledge of your company messaging, the target audience, and the communication medium.
 One example of a hurdle is being aware of, and then translating, cyber-idioms such as “post to your wall” for a Facebook user who speaks a less prevalent language in one of your focus markets.

 Social media (including email) is an effective and active channel for debate, networking, and brainstorming for your staff.
 The more familiar your employees are with local and worldwide networks, including user cultures, the more useful and available that content can be as it is developed in-house.
 This will also aid in the development of expertise among those employees.

 Bromberg’s ability to translate and localize quickly via any medium for your markets around the world is well-known by numerous global companies and organizations.

 Language & Culture: A key to growth

 Key to this was also providing local businesses with a way to connect with potential customers in their area.
-All of this was only possible when social media adapted their services and interfaces to the markets they wanted to reach.
+All of this was only possible when social media adapted its services and interfaces to the markets it wanted to reach.